msp-strath/cs208-logic/pages/index.md

 1. [Syntax](prop-logic-syntax.html): what are the valid sequences of symbols that we can write down?
 Which ones are logical formulas?

 2. [Semantics](prop-logic-semantics.html): what do those symbols mean?
-What do formulas made form the symbols mean?
+What do formulas made from the symbols mean?

 3. [Truth Tables, Satisfiability, and Validity](truth-tables.html): An effective way to compute the meaning of a logical formula, and two kinds of statements we can make about a formula.